aemann2/typing-blitz-fullstack/README.md

 - A custom React hook
 - Modularized helper functions (i.e., a utils folder)
 - The useRef hook to grab a DOM element
+- Express/Node and Mongo in a public project

 # Getting Started with Create React App